-Glucose is the sugar in your blood that is responsible for distributing energy to the cells in your body.
+Glucose is the sugar in your blood that distributes energy to the cells in your body.
 Your pancreas makes insulin, a hormone that helps glucose enter cells.
-Sometimes, certain cells in your body resist the effects of insulin, a condition called “insulin resistance.”
+Sometimes, certain cells in your body resist the effects of insulin, a condition called "insulin resistance."
 As a result, the pancreas produces more insulin until, eventually, it has a hard time producing more of this important hormone.
 With little to no insulin being made, your glucose is unable to enter cells and starts to accumulate in your body.
-This process can lead to health issues such as type 2 diabetes.
-Preliminary research suggests that astragalus root encourages normal blood sugar levels and positive results have been observed in studies on astragalus’ effect on insulin regulation.[14, 15]
+This process can lead to health issues such as Type 2 diabetes.
+Preliminary research suggests that astragalus root encourages normal blood sugar levels and insulin regulation.[14, 15]

-Your kidneys are part of your immune system.
-They filter excess water and waste from the blood to be expelled in urine.
+Your kidneys filter water and waste from the blood to be expelled in urine.
 Your kidneys also keep your body’s minerals and salts in balance and produce hormones that make red blood cells.
 Health issues such as diabetes and high blood pressure can damage the kidneys.
-Performing a natural kidney cleanse is a great way to support normal kidney health.
-Some research shows that astragalus root extract may help increase the iron-rich protein, hemoglobin, in red blood cells and decrease proteinuria – – a harmful amount of protein in the urine.
-More research is needed, but studies do suggest that astragalus root provides nutrients that support normal kidney function.
+Performing a kidney cleanse is a great way to support normal kidney health.
+Some research shows that astragalus root extract may help increase hemoglobin in red blood cells and decrease protein in the urine.
+More research is required, but studies suggest that astragalus root provides nutrients that support normal kidney function.

-Like the kidneys, your liver is part of your immune system.
-It detoxifies the blood and contains cells that can digest cellular debris and old, worn-out blood cells.
+The liver detoxifies blood and helps get rid of cellular debris and old, worn-out blood cells.
 When the liver accumulates toxins or becomes damaged, it affects your immune system and makes it difficult for your body to perform its most basic detoxification functions.
 A liver cleanse is a good approach to supporting normal liver health.
 Astragalus root can be a helpful supplement during a cleanse because its natural, immune-boosting qualities may help detox and protect the liver.

 Cell Cycle Health

 The cells in your body are constantly growing and dividing.
-Sometimes the regulation of cells is disturbed, and the cell’s normal growth and behavior stop.
-Studies performed using extracts of astragalus root have revealed an increase in the cells lining the walls of your arteries, known as endothelial cells.
+Sometimes the regulation of cells is disturbed, and the cell's normal growth and behavior stop.
+Studies show that astragalus root support the cells lining the walls of the arteries, known as endothelial cells.
 Researchers continue to study how astragalus root may support healthy cell cycles for overall wellness.

 How Is Astragalus Root Consumed?

-Astragalus root is most commonly available in capsule and tablet form, or as a liquid extract.
-Astragalus tea, made by steeping the shavings of the root in hot water, is another popular way to get this herb into the body.
-Sometimes, in clinical settings when severe health conditions are present, astragalus root may even be injected.
+Astragalus root is most commonly available as capsules, tablets, or as a liquid extract.
+Astragalus tea, made by steeping the shavings of the root in hot water, is another popular way to reap the benefits of this herb.
+Sometimes, in clinical settings, when severe health conditions are present, astragalus root may even be injected.
 Additionally, astragalus root is a common ingredient in anti-aging lotions, creams, and ointments.
 Its natural soothing properties make it a useful alternative to harsh topical ointments.

 Safety & Side Effects

 By itself, clinical trials have not shown any evidence of toxicity related to astragalus root extracts.
 Observed side effects are minimal and may include diarrhea and other gastrointestinal issues.
 As with all herbs, care should be exercised before mixing astragalus root with other herbal supplements or medications, especially those that lower the immune system.
-Very little is known about the effects of astragalus root during pregnancy and it's always critical to ask your healthcare provider before taking any supplement while pregnant.
+Very little is known about the effects of astragalus root during pregnancy.
+Ask your healthcare provider before taking any supplement while pregnant.

 Is Astragalus Root Right for You?